Jared-Glenn/Camelot_The_Resistance/README.md

 #### Arthur's Court (Good)
 Arthur's Court comprises the "Good" side of the major conflict.
 All members of the Good faction earn 3 Victory Points if, at the end of the game, at least three quests succeed.

 Arthur's Court usually has less information than the Minions of Mordred, but larger numbers.
-Members of the Court must attempt to decern each of the roles and determine who is on their side before three quests fail, or they are likely to lose the game.
+Members of the Court must attempt to discern each of the roles and determine who is on their side before three quests fail, or they are likely to lose the game.

 #### Minions of Mordred (Evil)